Baccio Baldini: Florentine Picture-Chronicle

 This album, an unusual and ambitious attempt at a "pictorial chronicle of the world", which was never completed, once belonged to John Ruskin.
 The drawings are in black chalk, then ink and usually wash.
 The final drawing of the 55 is an unfinished one of Milo of Croton, perhaps some two-thirds of the way through the intended scheme.
 Many drawings show a single figure, usually standing in a landscape, but others are rather elaborate narrative scenes.
 Apart from a general stylistic similarity to the prints attributed to Baldini, there are some specific borrowings (in whichever direction), or use of a common source.

 A print attributed to Baldini of Theseus and Ariadne by the Cretan Labyrinth uses the same dominating labyrinth as the Picture-Chronicle's drawing of Theseus, and the drawing of Jacob and Esau uses several animals in a "Baldini" pattern sheet print of animals, the only impression of which is also in the British Museum.

-Following a thesis by Lucy Whitaker (1986) it is "firmly established" that at least two artists worked on the drawings, and it is possible that Baldini was actually neither of these, though they are clearly close to the prints given to him.
+Following a thesis by Lucy Whitaker (1986) it is "firmly established" that at least two artists worked on the drawings, and it is possible that Baldini was neither of these, though they are close to the prints given to him.
 The British Museum attributed the album in 2017 to "Circle/School of: Baccio Baldini; Circle/School of: Maso Finiguerra".
 When first published in 1893, by Sidney Colvin (published by the Imperial Press, Berlin) it was attributed to Finiguerra.